Get insight into product photography, post-production, and eCommerce product image best practices.

 How do I use a Grey Card?

 To measure your reference point, place the grey card in the area or scene in which you intend to take a photograph with the grey side facing toward the camera.
 For the most accurate results, place the card directly where your subject might stand or rest so that it reflects the light source.
-Then, adjust your settings to ensure optimal exposure and focus and take a test shot.
+Then, adjust your manual camera settings to ensure optimal exposure and focus and take a test shot.
 You might need to take two or three to get the image looking the way you would like.

 Once you have captured the image in camera, you can then navigate to the camera’s internal shooting menu and select one of the preset white balance options or “custom white balance,” which are settings that all modern DSLRs come equipped with.